There are an abundance of things to do in Dartmouth with something to entertain everyone regardless of whether you’re...

-Here’s a little information about where to find these three National Trust properties in South Devon, what to expect and what we love about them.
+From opulent dream homes to cultural properties and their wonderland gardens, these fabulous estates regularly hold seasonal family-friendly events and opportunities to learn about the local history.
+Here’s a little information about where to find our top National Trust properties in South Devon, what to expect and what we love the most about them…

 Step back in time to the 1920s and explore the Art Deco former home of Rupert and Dorothy D’Oyly Carte.
 Built in 1926, this country retreat is a wonderful place to visit thanks to its splendid minimalist interiors, stunning valley views and fun interactive elements.
 You can try on clothing and hats from the 1920s and listen to jazz music from the era, immersing yourself in the glamorous lifestyles of the original residents.